 Red looks around until he spots someone in the staff uniform and approaches him, glancing at his name tag.
 “Hey, Paul?
 Quick question, do you guys have rooms for pokemon training?”

 The young man blinks.
 “No, sir.
 No pokemon battling is allowed onboard.
-This is a boat.”
+This is a ship.”

 “Not for battling, I mean for just training.”